Scrap stamp duty campaign

 Confused as to how much stamp duty you’ll pay?
 Use our calculator

-In the past, government has toiled with the idea of putting stamp duty on the seller and not the buyer, but this would be a major change that, if not implemented carefully and gradually, could clog up the market even more.
+In the past, government has toiled with the idea of putting stamp duty on the seller and not the buyer – but this would be a major change that, if not implemented carefully and gradually, could clog up the market even more.
 And for those wishing to downsize, the stamp duty effect would be an even bigger barrier than before.

-Time for a stamp duty overhaul
+Time for a stamp duty overhaul?

-But fast forward to present day and we still see stamp duty is stifling the market.
+We still see stamp duty is stifling the market.

 And we aren’t the only ones calling for change and argue a reduction in stamp duty will be a big boost for the economy.
 Numerous studies and reports support reform or abolition of stamp duty.
 Most recently, the Institute for Fiscal Studies has said the Chancellor should cut stamp duty if he wants to unleash “growth-friendly tax cuts” in his 2024 Spring Budget.
 While the Institute of Economic Affairs adds that a cut in stamp duty could cut inflation and expand housing supply.
 And there are many more voices out there calling for reform.